jwtk/jjwt/README.md

 <a name="jws-create-key-algoverride"></a>
 ##### SignatureAlgorithm Override

-In some specific cases, you might want to override JJWT's default selected algorithm for a given key.
+In some specific cases, you might want to override JJWT's default selected signature algorithm for a given key.

 For example, if you have an RSA `PrivateKey` that is 2048 bits, JJWT would automatically choose the `RS256` algorithm.
 If you wanted to use `RS384` or `RS512` instead, you could manually specify it with the overloaded `signWith` method